sigp/lighthouse/book/src/advanced_networking.md

   advertises some address, must be reachable both over UDP and TCP.

-In the general case, an user will not require to set these explicitly.
+In the general case, a user will not require to set these explicitly.
 Update these options only if you can guarantee your node is reachable with these values.